Bealby/grandpas-pocket-watch-shop/README.md

 The aim of this Website is to provide an outlet for **Pocket Watches**, **Parts** and **Tools**.
-To fill the gap in the market of a modern e-commerce Website that paves the way for a smooth, easy and friendly place; for consumers to search, view and purchase **Pocket Watches**, **Parts** and **Tools**.
+To fill the gap in the market of a modern e-commerce Website that paves the way for a smooth, easy and friendly place for consumers to search, view and purchase **Pocket Watches**, **Parts** and **Tools**.

 ## UX